infinum/qa-handbook/Testing/Testing - Prerelease.md

 Once all blockers are fixed and the app is ready for release, share and discuss the test results with your team.
 Type down a short report and share it in the project group via Slack (or email) or use your daily meetings to do so.

+One more thing that you can do is organize a testing session.
+More about the event can be read [here](https://infinum.com/handbook/qa/testing/testing-session).

 Most of the tools (such as Jira and TestRail) have the option to create test report documents in PDF format.
 This comes in handy when you need to share a report with a client.
 Here is just an example of how a generated report from TestRail looks like: